The Annunciation Catholic Junior School

 “Pupils are confident that their views are listened to through the pupil representatives on the School Council.
 They are pleased with improvements introduced as a result of their suggestions, for example new playground seating and an international - themed day to celebrate different cultural traditions.”
 (Ofsted 2015)

 We teach pupils about democracy by inviting members of local and central government to talk to the children.
 They gain first-hand experience of the democratic process by electing peers to hold positions on the School Council, Sports Council, Eco-Warrior Group and our Charity Group.
 Our pupils look in depth at the origins of democracy when they study Ancient Greece in Year Five.
+Our children gain a sense of every vote matters; parents, staff, pupils and governors all voted and decided on our new Mission statement for example.

 “Pupils behave well in lessons and around the school.
 They are polite and courteous, proud of their school and look after resources and the school environment carefully.”
 (Ofsted 2015)

 The importance of laws, whether they be those that govern the class, the School, or the country, are consistently reinforced throughout every day, as well as when dealing with behaviour and through assemblies.
 The curriculum is designed to ensure pupils are taught the values and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service are parts of our learning programmes and help reinforce this message.
 Our Year Six pupils have the opportunity to take part in a Citizenship Day and meet with members of all emergency services.
+Our year 5 and 6 children have taken part in workshops (June 2019) regarding knife crime and gangs, provided by the Just Enough charity organisation.

 “The school is inclusive and emphasises the uniqueness of each person.
 The need to value diversity and show respect for those from different backgrounds and cultures is demonstrated through the curriculum.”
 (Canonical Inspection November 2013)